Free SCD Video Library

 Our hearts were full as we left, and we felt that much was accomplished to further the diet!
 So much networking can now take place and we all learned many things we didn’t know before.
 It was absolutely worthwhile and Erin and I are extremely grateful that we were asked to participate!
 Thank you Jeffrey, and thank you Tammy, Sophia, Raman, Cathy, Pam and Judy!
 It was an amazing conference and we look forward to a new and bright future for the Specific Carbohydrate Diet!

-More good news: The conference was videotaped and will soon be available for purchase!
-We'll let you know as soon as the videos are available!
+More good news: The conference was videotaped and sessions are available for listening!

 Conference Photo Album